-- A student serving as an early voting clerk, provided the district's board has authorized this in policy FEA(LOCAL), the student notifies his or her teachers, and the student receives approval from the principal prior to the absences; and - A student serving as an election clerk, if the student makes up any work missed.
+- An early voting clerk, provided the district's board has authorized this in policy FEA(LOCAL), the student notifies his or her teachers, and the student receives approval from the principal prior to the absences; and - An election clerk, if the student makes up any work missed.

-An absence of a student in grades 6-12 for the purpose of sounding "Taps" at a military honors funeral for a deceased veteran will also be excused by the district.
+The district will allow a student in grades 6-12 to be absent for the purpose of sounding "Taps" at a military honors funeral for a deceased veteran.

-Failure to Comply with Compulsory Attendance
+Compulsory Attendance- Failure to Comply (All Grade Levels)

-All Grade Levels

 School employees must investigate and report violations of the state compulsory attendance law.

-A student absent without permission from school; from any class; from required special programs, such as additional special instruction, termed "accelerated instruction" by the state; or from required tutorials will be considered in violation of the compulsory attendance law and subject to disciplinary action.
+A student who is absent without permission from school, any class any required special program, or from required tutorials will be considered in violation of the compulsory attendance law and subject to disciplinary action.